togop/j3DPolyS-LE/README.md

 - **HDF5** libraries.
 Debian/Ubuntu: libhdf5-serial-dev or libhdf5-103 libhdf5-cpp-103 libhdf5-dev libhdf5-mpich-dev;
 - **GNU make** version 3.81 or higher;
 - **CMake** version 3.15.0 or higher;
+- **Python** 3.10, all required packages are listed in the requirements.txt file and alternatively in the environment.yml file;
+- **Mamba** version 1.1.0 or higher.

+for previous version v2022.9:
  - **Python** 3.7, 3.8.
-3.9, all required packages are listed in the requirements.txt file and alternatively in the environment.yml file;
+3.9;
  - **Conda** version 4.8.2 or higher.

 Make sure you have installed or loaded the required libraries.

 Typically, gfortran is part of gcc.
-If missed, on a HPC cluser you can check if available and load the latest version:
+If missed, on an HPC cluster you can check if available and load the latest version:
 ```
 module avail gcc
 module load gcc/8.2.0
 ```
-On a Ubuntu/Debian Linux it can be installed like this:
+On an Ubuntu/Debian Linux it can be installed like this:
 ```
 sudo apt-get install gfortran
 # or